I try not to think of myself as an alcoholic.

 I started drinking early, at 14 or so.
 It was easy to get my hands on alcohol through various sources, and I immediately enjoyed the feeling of being tipsy.
 I could shut up some of the background noise in my brain, enjoy one elevated emotion at a time, and feel enthusiastic about pretty much anything.
 It was a revelation.

-Although I enjoyed a few joints, I did not need to experiment with cocaine or hallucinogens during my teenage years: alcohol was the drug for me.
+Although I enjoyed a few joints, I didn’t need to experiment with cocaine or hallucinogens during my teenage years: alcohol was the drug for me.
 It relaxed me, focused me, opened my soul and allowed me to channel my screaming teenage narrative onto paper.
 Looking back at my teenage writing, I have to admit that I was best at it when I was drunk.
 Metaphor flowed easily and I found it easier to describe emotions, amplified as they were.
-I followed the misattributed ‘Hemingway’ quote: ‘Write drunk, edit sober,’ and polished up the rhyme and metre when I was meant to be working.
+I followed the misattributed ‘Hemingway’ quote: ‘Write drunk, edit sober,’ and polished up the rhyme and metre when I was meant to be working or studying.

-At 17, freshly broken up with a protective first boyfriend and enjoying the salary of my first full time job, I was drinking every day.
+At 17, freshly broken up with a protective boyfriend and enjoying the salary of my first full-time job, I was drinking every day.

 Socialising was now way more fun, of course: being drunk meant I could talk to strangers, and that they would like me.
 I could joke around and instigate physical contact (hugs, high fives, casual sex) without cringing.
 I made lots of new friends.

-What was easily hidden at 17 – who didn’t drink too much? – was more apparent by my early 20s.
+What was easily hidden at 18 – who didn’t drink too much? – was more apparent by my early 20s.
 I kidded myself that nobody thought I was that bad, but of course that was a lie.
 Everyone knew I was that bad.
-They all saw me spend hours in the pub, directing emotional tirades at whichever unsuitable older man I was tagging along with; saw me constantly broke and quickly losing my beauty as I aged and swelled around the face.
+They all saw me spend hours in the pub, directing emotional tirades at whichever unsuitable older man I was tagging along with; saw me constantly broke and quickly declining as I aged and swelled.

 The artificial anger and despair that comes with drunkenness is a frightening phenomenon, and for me it was every bit as addictive as the giddy happiness.
-I’ve always liked to wallow.
+I’ve always clung to any emotion that wrenches my gut.

 Sobriety and ADHD